 Technologies we use on the Sites to collect traffic data, include but are not limited to: cookies (data files placed on your computer or other devices used to access a Site), mobile analytics software and pixel tags (transparent graphic image, sometimes called a web beacon or tracking beacon, placed on a web page or in an email, which indicates that a page or email has been viewed).
 We, or our vendors, may also place cookies or similar files on your computer or other devices used to access one of our websites for security purposes, to facilitate navigation and to personalize your experience while visiting the website.
 A pixel tag may tell your browser to get content from another server.
 If you set your browser to disable or opt out of receiving cookies, please be aware that some features and services on our websites may not work as intended.

-7. Do Not Track Requests; Third-Party Tracking.
+Do Not Track Requests; Third-Party Tracking

 Unless your browser settings are configured to make your online activities and publicly available information about your online activities (such as traffic data described above under “Other Information We Collect”) invisible to usage analytics tools, we do not presently have the capability to omit you from our analytics to the extent your browser only sends us a “do not track” message and does not otherwise screen you from tracking without action on our part.
 While we, or vendors on our behalf, may track the websites you visited before and after our websites as part of the traffic data described above for our internal business purposes, we do not authorize other third parties (e.g., advertisers) to do so, but it is nonetheless possible that third parties may do so for their own purposes with respect to which we may have no knowledge or control.

-8. Information We Share with Third Parties.
+Information We Share with Third Parties

 We reserve the right to disclose any information as needed if that information is requested by law enforcement agencies or if we are required to do so by applicable law.

-9. Use of Public Areas, Social Media.
+Use of Public Areas, Social Media

 If you respond through a blog forum or other social sharing feature or public interactive area on www.proctorfree.com, you should be aware that any personal and other information you submit there can be read, collected, or used by other users of the website.
 We are not responsible for the information you choose to make public in such manner.
 You are encouraged to exercise caution when posting personal information about yourself in public areas.

-If you no longer wish to receive our promotional communications, contact us by email at email@example.com to be removed from our lists.
+If you no longer wish to receive our communications, contact us by email at email@example.com to be removed from any lists.
 Be sure to include any contact information that you want removed.
 If you receive a newsletter or similar promotional email from us, you will be given the option to “unsubscribe” from receiving further emails from us.
 Your election not to receive promotional and marketing material will not preclude us from corresponding with you, by email or otherwise, regarding your existing or past business relationships with us (e.g., any purchase of our Services), or to respond to requests for information you pose to us, and will not preclude us from accessing and viewing your personal information in maintaining and improving our Services.